scorecardresearch

 On Saturday, the two sides held separate meetings with Pakistan Prime Minister Shehbaz Sharif after landing in Islamabad, and then Iran and the US delegations spoke to each other directly, seeking to end their six-week-old war, which has plunged West Asia into chaos and upended the global economy.
 However, the 21-hour marathon negotiations yielded no fruit, with US Vice President J.D.
 Vance saying it was “bad news for Iran”.

-US has now said it will begin a blockade of all maritime traffic entering and exiting Iranian ports and coastal areas Monday.
+US has initiated its blockade of all maritime traffic entering and exiting Iranian ports and coastal areas.
 Meanwhile, Iran has said that any military vessels approaching the Strait of Hormuz will be considered a ceasefire breach.

 The developments threaten to prolong and widen a war that has led to thousands of deaths and roiled global energy markets, with higher oil and gas prices threatening to stoke inflation while slowing economic growth.
 Refiners and traders are desperately trying to secure immediately available crude cargoes as physical supplies tighten.